habibcomsats/NVFlare/docs/contributing.rst

 Communicate with us
 ~~~~~~~~~~~~~~~~~~~

-We are happy to talk with you about your needs for NVIDIA FLARE and your
+We are happy to talk with you about your needs for [BLINDED] FLARE and your
 ideas for contributing to the project.
 One way to do this is to create
 an issue discussing your thoughts.
 It might be that a very similar
 feature is under development or already exists, so an issue is a great